Bin1512/bin1512.github.io/_pages/about.md

 Contact
 ======
-Department of Oncology, Institute of Clinical Sciences,\
+Department of Oncology, Institute of Clinical Sciences\
 University of Gothenburg\
 Gothenburg, Sweden